pageboard/pagecut/README.md

 The id module
 -------------

-The id module provides
+The id module provides:
-- IdResolver that maps block-id attributes values to blocks stored in a shared cache
+- IdResolver for edition that maps block-id attributes values to blocks stored in a shared cache,

-- IdModifier for edition that adds block-id attributes when block.id is defined
+- IdModifier for edition that adds block-id attributes when block.id is defined,

-- an element to hold a temporary dom node, in case no block already exists in the IdModule store and IdResolver.fetch exists
-- IdModule.to(main) returns an object with html containing the editor root content, and blocks, an id->block map of all blocks in the document.
-Each block has its contents nodes properly serialized.
-- IdModule.from(main, html, blocks) returns a DOM Node built from the output of IdModule.to.
+- id.to(store?) returns a block fragment of the editor root content, and optionally populates store with the blocks (by id) that have been referenced.

+- id.from(block or html, store, resolver?) renders the block, searches *all* descendents with a `block-id` attribute in the store, and if it doesn't find a matching block, optionally calls the resolver(id, cb) function, then replaces each block with its rendered DOM.
+  The async resolver allows one to fetch remote data during initial rendering of the view.
+It's similar (but different in the details and applications) to the editor's resolvers functions.
+  It's up to the custom resolver to store fetched blocks in the id module cache.
+  Returns a DOM node.